ivy3h/ivy3h.github.io/index.md

 ## Teaching

-- Introduction to Dynamics and Vibration (With Prof. [Shaofeng Lu](https://lushaofeng.github.io/about/); For Undergraduate Students, Spring, 2023)
+- Introduction to Dynamics and Vibration (With Prof. [Shaofeng Lu](https://lushaofeng.github.io/about/); Undergraduate Course, 2023 Spring)

 ## Miscs